nguyenvukhang/alatty/docs/kittens/choose-files.rst

 ---------------------------

-This kitten can also be used to select directories, for an :guilabel:`Open directory` type of dialog using :option:`--mode <kitty +kitten choose_files --mode>`:code:`=dir`.
+This kitten can also be used to select directories, for an :guilabel:`Open directory` type of dialog using :option:`--mode <alatty +kitten choose_files --mode>`:code:`=dir`.
 Once you have changed to the directory you want, press :kbd:`Ctrl+Enter` to accept it.
 Or if you are in a parent directory you can select a descendant directory by pressing :kbd:`Enter`, the